rwirba/devops-bootcamp-projects/README.md

 - Jenkins is set up with a connected slave
 - SonarQube is accessible for code analysis
 - Nexus is hosting artifacts
-- WAR files are deployed to Tomcat
-- Jenkins pipelines automate the full lifecycle from build to deployment

 ---